KARTHIKREDDY3/MACHINE-LEARNING-MODEL-FOR-CHANGE-DETECTION-IN-SATELLITE-OR-AERIAL-IMAGES/README.md

 To obtain the change detection between two images taken in different time instances at same geographical area.
 This change detection can be obtained by using python or matlab.
-And i am uploading both simulation codes use any gray scale which is taken at different time instances at same geographical area. make sure ur images are in gray scale
+And i am uploading both simulation codes use any gray scale images which is taken at different time instances at same geographical area.

 NOTE: cd.py and changedetection.py are both different but gives good results. for good image resolution use changedetection.py. for good understanding and clarity use cd.py